How Much Do Luxury Hand‑Poured Candles Really Cost (And Why They’re Worth It)

 What defines a luxury hand‑poured candle?

-A luxury candle pairs premium wax (e.g., coconut), high‑grade fragrance oils, and elegant, reusable vessels with meticulous hand‑pouring.
+A luxury candle pairs premium wax (e.g., coconut), high‑grade fragrance oils that are free from phthalates and parabens, and elegant reusable vessels with meticulous hand‑pouring.
 The result is a cleaner, longer burn, consistent scent throw, and a piece that elevates your space while minimising waste.

 How much do luxury candles cost in NZ?